feketefh/e-kreta-hun0r-2.0/README.md

 # e-kreta-hunor-2.0

-e-kreta-hunor-2.0 is an api wrapper for the e-kreta system
+e-kreta-hunor-2.0 is an unofficial api wrapper for the e-kreta system

 ## installation